MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

 Microsoft [Visual Studio](https://visualstudio.microsoft.com/vs) is an integrated development environment (IDE).
 Use it to edit, debug, build, and publish your web apps.
 Visual Studio is a feature-rich program that can be used for many aspects of your web development.

-In addition to the standard editor and debugger that most IDEs provide, Visual Studio includes the following features to ease your development process:
+In addition to the standard editor and debugger that most IDEs provide, Visual Studio includes features to ease your development process, including:

 *   Compilers.
 *   Code completion tools.
 *   Graphical designers.
 *   And many more features.

 If you aren't already using Visual Studio, go to [Download Visual Studio](https://visualstudio.microsoft.com/downloads) to download it.